Fishing Bookshop Trout and Salmon Fishing Trout and Salmon Flies Trout and Salmon Fishing

 The most suitable type of tubing I have been able to find to date is clear PVC tubing, as used for laboratory and medical applications.

-The most useful types and sizes I have tried are as follows:
+The most useful sizes I have tried are as follows:

 It is always worth experimenting with other types.